isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Export/permit-application-procedures.md

 to submit the relevant support documents during the permit application.</p>
 <p>Please refer to the <a href="https://www.customs.gov.sg/businesses/business-resources/directories-of-service-providers" rel="noopener noreferrer nofollow" target="_blank">list of local freight forwarding agents</a>.</p>
 <p>Traders should follow these procedures to apply for permits for temporary
-imports for all approved purposes (excluding scientific/technical goods for experimentation/demonstration):</p>
+export:</p>
 <ol>
 <li>
-<p>Seek approval from the relevant Competent Authority (CA) if you are
+<p>Seek approval from the relevant Competent Authority (CA) if you are temporarily
-<a href="/businesses/importing-goods/controlled-and-prohibited-goods-for-import" rel="noopener noreferrer nofollow" target="_blank">importing controlled goods</a>.</p>
+<a href="https://www.customs.gov.sg/businesses/exporting-goods/controlled-and-prohibited-goods-for-export" rel="noopener noreferrer nofollow" target="_blank">exporting controlled goods</a>.</p>
 </li>
 <li>
 <p>Apply for a <a href="https://www.customs.gov.sg/businesses/exporting-goods/export-procedures/types-of-export-permits/" rel="noopener noreferrer nofollow" target="_blank">Customs Out (Temporary Consignment - TCI) permit</a> via
-TradeNet.</p>
+TradeNet before the actual export.</p>
 </li>
 <li>
 <p>Submit the following documents together with your submission of the TradeNet